Robpol86/influxdb/docs/raspberrypi.rst

     mail -s "Test Email for Root $(date)" root <<< "This is a test email." mail -s "Test Email for Server $(date)" server <<< "This is a test email."

-You should receive three emails in your personal email account.
+You should receive four emails in your personal email account.
 If not make sure the numbers in your SparkPost's dashboard's usage report have increased.

 Add these to the **root** crontab.
 The email configuration from above will take care of forwarding root emails to my